 Source: Middle East Insurance Review | Mar 2020

 A fund will be established to manage insurance cover on government assets, Mr Reda Abdel Moaty, vice chairman of the Financial Regulatory Authority (FRA) has said.

-In an interview with the newspaper Al Mal, he said that preparations for coverage include setting insurance specifications, classifying government assets, and allocating each group of assets to a group of insurance companies to cover.
+In an interview with the newspaper Al Mal, he said preparations for coverage include setting insurance specifications, classifying government assets, and allocating each group of assets to a group of insurers to cover.

-He said as state assets are huge in volume, insurance will for the moment be restricted to government installations.
-He said that while assets can be insured with insurance companies, a certain proportion can be covered by self insurance.
+As state assets are huge in volume, insurance will for the moment be restricted to government installations.
+Mr Moaty said while assets can be insured with insurers, a certain proportion can be covered by self insurance.

-Mr Moaty said that currently, there are some challenges facing the task of insuring government assets.
+Currently, there are some challenges facing the task of insuring government assets, Mr Moaty said.
 These include the lack of a budget in some government entities for insurance.
 In addition, there is a need to study the insurance to be bought for government installations, including content, and types of coverage that will be provided.
+M